Frequently Asked Questions

 What’s the Difference Between Mastodon, Bluesky, and Threads?

-On Bluesky, moderation relies on "labelers," which are accounts that apply tags to posts and users based on specific criteria.
+On Bluesky, moderation relies on "labeler” and “block lists” which are applied to posts and users based on specific criteria.
 These labels can denote content categories, such as "spam," "NSFW," "misinformation," or even more nuanced topics like "AI-generated image" or "potential trigger warning."
+Individuals can sign up for curated block lists so that whole sub-communities can block individuals and groups of individuals without having to manually block each person.

-Anyone can create and subscribe to labelers, including individuals, communities, or even the Bluesky company itself.
+Anyone can create and subscribe to labelers and block lists, including individuals, communities, or even the Bluesky company itself.
 This allows for a wide variety of moderation perspectives and granular control over what users see in their feeds.

 Users choose how to react to labeled content, whether to hide it, receive a warning, or allow it to appear in their feed.
 This level of customization contrasts sharply with Twitter's one-size-fits-all approach.